-The Folk Music Ontario Awards are presented annually at the Folk Music Ontario Conference each fall.
-Award winners share their music at the Awards Showcase and are recognized and presented with their awards at the Awards Brunch.
-Submissions open each year in the spring.
+The Folk Music Ontario Awards are presented annually at the Folk Music Ontario Conference.
+Winners perform at the Awards Showcase and are recognized at the Awards Brunch.

 - Stingray Rising Star Award (sponsored by Stingray Music)

 - Songs From the Heart Awards(presented by Folk Music Ontario)

 - Colleen Peterson Award (presented by Ontario Arts Council)